Carrots Are Orange

 The main character, Iggy Peck, begins his journey at two years old as he builds a tower from glue and diapers.
 Children love this story and David Roberts’ illustrations.

-Iggy’s talent is not supported by his teacher until, that is, Iggy comes to the rescue and creates a plan involving his classmates to save his teacher from being stuck on a small island on a field trip.
+His teacher does not support Iggy’s talent until that is Iggy comes to the rescue and creates a plan involving his classmates to save his teacher from being stuck on a small island on a field trip.

 Books to teach a child about courage Helen Keller